 Because text messaging is asynchronous, all the messages related to the customer’s inquiry will appear in the message conversation on your customers’ mobile phone.
 All message interactions in the conversation are also attached to the customer’s record and case within the CRM.
 This makes getting service super easy as they don’t have to remember their case number, find your email address or jump through hoops to get their issue addressed.

-Agents Use Messaging Channels to Reduce Customer Effort
+Agents Use A SMS Tool for Contact Centers to Reduce Customer Effort

 Messaging isn’t just easy and frictionless for your customers.
 It makes your customer service agents’ jobs easier and helps them work more productively to meet your customers’ soaring expectations.